UchihaLord/DAIMA_MD/README.md

   A Moduler WhatsApp Bot designed for both PM and Groups - To take your boring WhatsApp usage into a whole different level.

-###  “This Userbot is no longer supported, please consider using [BULLSEYE-MD](https://github.com/henrygokugt99/NEXA-MD) instead.”
+###  “This Userbot is supported, please consider using [BULLSEYE-MD](https://github.com/henrygokugt99/NEXA-MD) instead if you want.”

-### How to enable Zero-Two On your number
+### How to enable DAIMA_MD On your number
--   First Open `Github Link Of Zero Two`
+-   First Open `Github Link Of Daima md`
 -   Click on Fork Button upwards right corner
 -  Tap Deploy Image down blew and Fill config vars
 -   Tap on Deploy button and wait 1 min
 -   Tap manage and go on `Resources` and turn on web dynos,tap on open app and Scan Qr code from WhatsApp.
--   After Scanning you can use [Kaffeine](https://kaffeine.herokuapp.com/) or just switch to worker from web.
+-   After pairing you can use [Kaffeine](https://kaffeine.herokuapp.com/) or just switch to worker from web.
 -   Bot is Working Now,Enjoy ♥️

 - `Thank me later.`